-“Looking back,” Amy said, “it couldn’t have worked out better.
+“Looking back,” Willis said, “it couldn’t have worked out better.
 Living and working abroad offered me something I’d never experience if I’d stayed in Katy, Texas.
 I had the chance to feel what it’s like to be there.
 You really do start seeing things in a totally different way.
 By being immersed in the culture, colors and smells around you, I think I became a better designer.”

 Willis created QUEST with Perfect Bound Booklets and employed Smartpress’ online printing services to turn it into the inspiration it is.
 Custom booklet printing is easy with recycled stocks, text and cover weights, UV coatings, full-color and more options to choose from.